Comfortable Camping Mattresses and Sleeping Pads

 These are made from very tough canvas and won't leak..
 I have one I bought in 1991 that still works great!
 I have the one shown at right and it works great!
 I sleep better than in my bed at home!

 If you do insist on a purely air mattress (with no foam inside, that you must inflate your self, This one gets phenomenal reviews and has a lifetime replacement policy.
 I'll admit that if you are backpacking, this mattress would be good.
 But the focus of this website is road trip camping, not backpacking...

 What you need to know

-- Get at least 2 inches thick.
+- Unless you are a Boy Scout going on backpacking trips, get at least 2 inches thick.
 2 inches is fine for someone up to 195 lbs.
 Over 200 lbs, you should get a 3" thick mattress.
 The heavier you are, the thicker it will need to be.
 Hint: if you need more than 3 inches, you need to worry about an imminent heart attack and should lose weight!

 - The air mattress keeps the ground from sucking the heat out of you, especially important in cold camping months.

 - Be sure to check the reviews.
 If you get it on Amazon, it should be 4 starts or better and have a thousand reviews or more.